Technologicat/unpythonic/README.md

 #### Fasttco

+If you think you know what you're doing, ``fasttco`` is **the recommended implementation**.

 The default TCO implementation uses exceptions.
 A do-nothing loop that trampolines with [``tco.py``](unpythonic/tco.py) runs 150-200× slower than the built-in ``for``.

-To improve performance by a factor of approximately 2-5× (i.e. to become only 40-80× slower than ``for``), we provide an alternative TCO implementation, which is faster, but pickier about its syntax. **If you think you know what you're doing**, ``fasttco`` is the recommended implementation.
+To improve performance by a factor of approximately 2-5× (i.e. to become only 40-80× slower than ``for``), we provide an alternative TCO implementation, which is faster, but pickier about its syntax.

 To enable it: